 Ashley E. Mason, PhD | Laboratory Director

 Ashley E. Mason is an Associate Professor of Psychiatry, Core Faculty at the UCSF Osher Center for Integrative Health, Co-Director of the Center for Obesity Assessment, Study, and Treatment (COAST), and Director of the UCSF Osher Center Sleep Group.
 She joined UCSF's Osher Center for Integrative Health in the Fall of 2013 as a postdoctoral fellow.
-She completed her Clinical Internship in Behavioral Medicine at the VA Palo Alto Health Care System, her PhD in Clinical Psychology at the University of Arizona, and her undergraduate degrees at Northwestern University.
+She completed her Clinical Internship in Behavioral Medicine at the VA Palo Alto Health Care System, her PhD in and MA in Clinical Psychology at the University of Arizona, and her undergraduate degrees at Northwestern University.

-Stefanie Roberts, BS | Laboratory Manager
+Stefanie Roberts, BS | Clinical Research Coordinator

 Jenna Borovinsky, BA | Clinical Research Coordinator